bionomics/bionomics/schedule/index.md

 * Item two
 * Item three -->

-## Will be announced in January, 2017
+## Will be announced in April, 2017
 <!--
 | Time | Speaker | Title |
 |:--------|:-------:|--------:|